bnb-chain/greenfield/docs/architecture/09-governance.md

 There are various types of proposals.
 Include but not limited to:
 - Proposals for creating and editing validators, staking rewards distribution, details as described in [staking_model](./08-consensus_and_staking.md)
 - Proposals for creating and removing storage provider which specified in [storage_provider_model](./04-storage_provider_management.md)
-- `Greenfield` modules parameters change proposal
+- Parameters change proposal for `Greenfield` modules
-- `BSC` smart contract parameters change and upgrade proposal
+- Parameters change and upgrade proposals for `BSC` smart contracts

 ## Governance Parameters